braksator/JCrushSVG/README.md

 ## Unnecessary Reprocessing

-To prevent unnecessarily reprocessing files consider using [gulp-changed](https://www.npmjs.com/package/gulp-changed), [gulp-cached](https://www.npmjs.com/package/gulp-cached), or [gulp-newer](https://www.npmjs.com/package/gulp-newer).
+To prevent unnecessarily reprocessing files when using with gulp consider using [gulp-changed](https://www.npmjs.com/package/gulp-changed), [gulp-cached](https://www.npmjs.com/package/gulp-cached), or [gulp-newer](https://www.npmjs.com/package/gulp-newer).
+However, note that since this module processes a whole folder at a time, simply adding one file will require all the files to be reprocessed.

 ---